oils-for-unix/oils/doc/ysh-tour.md

 Constants can't be modified:

-    const s = 'mystr'
+    const myconst = 'mystr'
-    # setvar s = 'foo' would be an error
+    # setvar myconst = 'foo' would be an error

 Modify variables with the `setvar` keyword: